ckelner/tf-bluemix-loadbalanced-nginx/README.md

+## This repo is deprecated; It uses a very old version of the IBM Terraform Provider

 # Terraform Bluemix loadbalanced web servers

 An example Terraform configuration template to deploy an IBM Cloud load balancer and _N_ number of web servers (nginx).